Union Island – Clifton

 Union Island view from Happy Island

-What to See and Do on Union Island, St. Vincent and the Grenadines, Caribbean
+What to See and Do on Yacht Charter on Union Island, St. Vincent and the Grenadines, Caribbean

 Mt.
 Taboi: Hike to the top of the highest mountain on Union Island for a fabulous 360 degree view of all of the surrounding islands.
 Between January and April, perhaps you might sight a whale.